Tuesday, October 4, 2022

 A checkbox next to this text: "Required: Yes, I understand that this will permanently delete my Blogger profile, and that this action can't be undone."
 A link that reads "Delete Blogger profile"

-Once you did, there would be no going back.
+There's no going back.
 Though after a few days, you could start over from scratch.

 So, what's the problem?